Dynosol/pactf23/README.md

   <h3 align="center">PACTF2023 Problems</h3>

   <p align="center">
-    How to set up your own linux environment and the problem setup instructions.
+    Problem setup instructions and how to set up your own linux enviro for development.
   </p>
 </div>